joladev/variadic.me/posts/in-progress-solving-problems-using-data-structures.markdown

 - If the entry is already in the list, move it to the top.
 - If a new entry is added to the list, and it has grown beyond 5, remove the least recently viewed entry.

 This was for a web service, so my first thought was to just implement a new method that handled all that stuff and then persisted it as a list to the cache (database would be fine too, but this data is not critical).
 Just as soon as I had that idea, I got a bad feeling about it.
 If I really kept this data in a regular list, I'd have to handle uniqueness myself.
 And if I kept it in a Dictionary or Set, I'd have to handle order myself.
-That's when it hit me. _I finally have a legitimate reason to make my own data structure._
+That's when it hit me. __I finally have a legitimate reason to make my own data structure.__

 ### The birth of the terribly named data structure

 This is the basic jist of the implementation I ended up with.
 It lacks completeness, this is just the parts that are required for the use case.
 Efficiency was never a prime concern, there's no doubt plenty of room for optimization.
+The name refers to its behavior as a Dictionary and the fact that it expels the least recently used entries when it grows beyond the max size.

 ~~~~~{.cs}
 namespace LruDictionary